How Much Do I Need to Buy a House? Tips for Future Homebuyers

 After you've determined what you can afford and have an idea of how much you'll need to save for a down payment, compare lenders to find the best deal on closing costs.
 With a little comparison shopping, you can often save hundreds to thousands of dollars.
 After all, the less you spend on closing costs, the more you can put toward your down payment and your moving expenses.

-You'll also need funds in your bank account on reserve for mortgage, taxes, insurance, and homeowner's association (HOAs) if applicable.
+You'll also need funds in your bank account on reserve for future mortgage payments, taxes, insurance, and homeowner's association (HOA) dues if applicable.
 These funds will need to be in your account from the beginning of the mortgage approval process to show your lender that you're not using all of your available funds to close on the home.

 Moving expenses are often the most easily overlooked cost that you should try to plan for.
 Your moving expenses include everything from move-in utility costs to the physical moving expenses (moving truck, moving service, gas, etc.) and starter furnishings for your new home.